IngridAtMicrosoft/DocsContent/singlesource/interactive-svg.md

 ## On-click event

 The svg uses an on-click event to show or hide portions of the diagram.
-It also overs tooltips when you hover over it, and links out to other pages.
+It also has tooltips when you hover over it, and links out to other pages.

 ## Diagram